The Landscape of GPU-Centric Communication: Discussion, Challenges, and Outlook

 We predict that more runtimes will gravitate toward UCX to add support for GPU-centric communication.
 Using UCX APIs frees the programmers from relying on native vendor-specific APIs and allows adding GPU-aware communication for both ROCm and CUDA.
-However, there are some caveats.
-One is that it needs to be clarified if GPU-aware UCX can overlap communication with computation.
-The second caveat is that the increased generality and convenience may trade off performance.
 A performance comparison between GPU-awareness through native APIs and that provided through UCX would be helpful.
 In one work in this direction, Khorassani et al. provide a native ROCm-aware runtime for MVAPICH2, which outperforms OpenMPI with UCX on a cluster of AMD GPUs \cite{Designing-a-ROCm-Aware-MPI-Library-for-AMD-GPUs-Early-Experiences}.
 However, the performance difference may be due to differences in the MPI implementations, not UCX.
-Another current limitation of UCX is that it is always on the host, and it does not use any communication kernel, but relies on the traditional {\em cudamemcpy} family of functions in addition to zero copy RDMA.
+A current limitation of UCX is that it is always on the host, and it does not use any communication kernel, but relies on the traditional {\em cudamemcpy} family of functions in addition to zero copy RDMA.